everyleaf/hotwire_ja/turbo/handbook/drive.md

 <details>
 <summary>原文</summary>

-## Disabling Turbo Drive on Specific Links or Forms

 Turbo Drive can be disabled on a per-element basis by annotating the element or any of its ancestors with `data-turbo="false"`.